 Staying at Polanco hotels also makes a lot of sense if you expect to spend a full day at the Museum of Anthropology (buy your ticket in advance to skip the line) or gallery hopping.

-At times, Polanco can feel a little bland.
+At times, Polanco can feel a little like home instead of Mexico.
 That’s okay…jazz your trip up with a night out!
 This 3-in-1 tour to cantinas, mariachi, and lucha libre wrestling will definitely spice up your Mexico City vacation.

-The area around Mexico City’s famous Zócalo (Plaza de la Constitución) is known as the Centro Historico, or historical center.
+The area around Mexico City’s famous Zócalo (Plaza de la Constitución) is known as the Centro Histórico, or historic center.
 The main square itself is impressive: it’s the largest square in Latin America and third largest in the world.
 It’s also home to the Cathedral, National Palace, Templo Mayor, and more.

 This neighborhood is particularly great for museum-lovers.
 There are plenty to see in the Centro Historico, making it easy to roll out of bed and get an early start.
 It can also be fun to have dinner at the numerous cantinas, many with live music.